 Seven stretches have been identified for development under the Char Dham highway project.
 On NH-58, 140 km stretch, including 594-meter long High-level bridges at Kaliasaur from Rishikesh to Rudraprayag will be developed.
 In addition, On NH-58, a 160 km stretch between Rudraprayag and Mana village will be developed.
 This includes mitigation measures for the chronic Lambagarh landslide zone.

 On NH-94, 144-km stretch, including 430-meter long tunnel near Chamba, from Rishikesh to Dharasu will be developed.
 Also NH-108, a 124-km long stretch, including mitigation measures of 3 landslide zones, between Dharasu and Gangotri will be developed.
 In Addition NH-94, 95-km long stretch, including a 5-km long tunnel near Sylkyara bend, from Dharasu to Yamunotri will be developed.
 On NH-109, another 76-km long stretch, including a 750-meter long viaduct near Sonprayag, from Rudraprayag to Gaurikund will be developed.
 On NH-125, 150-km long stretch will be developed.
 Three-by-pass roads are also on this stretch.

 What is Chardham Yatra?

-Chardham Yatra in Uttarakhand is pilgrimage to four destinations – Yamunotri, Gangotri, Kedarnath and Badrinath.
+Chardham Yatra in Uttarakhand is a pilgrimage to four destinations – Yamunotri, Gangotri, Kedarnath, and Badrinath.
 Gangotri is for the Goddess Ganga, Yamunotri is for the Goddess Yamuna, Kedarnath is for Lord Shiva and is one of the 12 jyotirlingas, and Badrinath, which is also part of India’s Char Dham, is for Lord Vishnu.

 Courtesy By INDIAN EXPRESS, Dated on 21st Aug 2019